Chris Herd: Later career

 Herd signed a four-month contract with League One side Chesterfield in September 2015.
 In January, he signed a contract to keep him with the "Spireites" until the end of the 2015–16 season.

 On 28 April 2016, Herd signed with Australian A-League side Perth Glory.
-However three months later his contract with Perth Glory was terminated by mutual agreement due to him not managing to relocate his family to Perth.
+However, three months later his contract with Perth Glory was terminated by mutual agreement due to him not managing to relocate his family to Perth.

 Herd signed a one-year contract with League One side Gillingham in October 2016.
 He made 14 appearances across the 2016–17 campaign, and was released by manager Adrian Pennock in May 2017.

 Herd returned to Australia and signed a two-year contract with Tony Popovic's Western Sydney Wanderers in July 2017.
 He made his league debut for Wanderers in Round 1, a 2–1 victory over former club Perth Glory at the Sydney Showground Stadium.
 He appeared 12 times throughout the 2017–18 season before he left the club by mutual consent on 12 April 2018.

 On 28 June 2018, Herd signed with Thai League 1 champions Buriram United.
-However he did not make any appearances during the 2018 season and left the club at the end of the campaign.
+However, he did not make any appearances during the 2018 season.
+He left the club at the end of the campaign.

 On 1 February 2019, Herd joined Indian Super League side Chennaiyin on a deal to run until the end of the 2018–19 season.
-Head coach John Gregory said that he brought him to the Jawaharlal Nehru Stadium because of his versatility.
 In December 2019 he joined Bangladesh Premier League team Sheikh Russel.
 The 2019–20 season was ended early and declared null and void due to the COVID-19 pandemic in Bangladesh; Herd went on to leave the Sylhet District Stadium after coming to a financial agreement with the club in June 2020.

 Herd signed with Malaysia Super League club Terengganu FC in December 2020.
 He played one game for the club in April 2021.